-Startup founders and CEO’s are often the best person to tell their company story.
-Afterall, who could replicate the passion they have for their idea, vision and product or service.
-However, when many startup founders take it into their own hands to reach out to press they make some mistakes.
+Startup founders and CEOs are often the best people to tell their company story.
+After all, who could replicate the passion they have for their idea, vision and product or service?
+However, when many startup founders take it into their own hands to reach out to press, they make some mistakes.
 Here are a few we’ve seen in the past to learn from.

-5) Launching with their first Funding Announcement: Yes, it improves the chances of it getting covered broadly, but you may be using more gun powder than you really need.
+- Launching with their first Funding Announcement: Yes, it improves the chances of it getting covered broadly, but you may be using more gun powder than you really need.
 Save some.
-In most cases you can do an initial product launch and get some coverage (if it’s a truly unique idea) and then come back in a few months to show the validation of that idea with a funding round.
-Two rounds of press coverage is better than one.
+In most cases, you can do an initial product launch and get some coverage (if it’s a truly unique idea) and then come back in a few months to show the validation of that idea with a funding round.
+Two rounds of press coverage are better than one.